sylxforce-dev/GemmaEdge-V2/LOGS.md

 └────────────────────────────────────────────────────────────────────────
 ```

-**What this demonstrates:** the `oracle:` prefix never gets a chance to activate — the instant-trigger phrase list catches "teach me to hack" before the matrix scan or the auditor models are even loaded.
+> **📌 Takeaway:** the `oracle:` prefix never gets a chance to activate — the instant-trigger phrase list catches "teach me to hack" before the matrix scan or the auditor models are even loaded.
 Cheapest possible bypass path.

 ---